jankotek/JDBM3/README.md

   * Supports `Externalizable`
   * Possible to plug your own `Serializer`
 * Performance
-  * Blazing fast 1 million inserts / 10 million reads per second (on my 5GHz machine, but you should get 300000 insert p.s. easily)
+  * Blazing fast 1 million inserts / 10 million reads per second (on my 5GHz machine, but you should get 300000 inserts p.s. easily)
   * Tightly optimized code
   * Uses NIO stuff you read about, but never see in action.
   * Minimal heap usage, prevents `java.lang.OutOfMemoryError: GC overhead limit`